michaelborck-books/ai-as-a-teaching-partner/source/prompt-style.md

 This is a set of prompt-engineering techniques.
-They are highly adaptable to non-technical fields like Human Resources because they focus on critical thinking, process decomposition, and exploring multiple perspectives—all key skills in HR.
+They are highly adaptable to non-technical fields like Human Resources because they focus on critical thinking, process decomposition, and exploring multiple perspectives,all key skills in HR.

----
+,

 ### 1. Reverse Prompting (for Scoping and Policy)